diylogos/frontend/_includes/css/documentation.md

 ```

 ### Rationale
 KSS is the most common CSS documentation method to date.
-While it’s not perfect,
+While it's not perfect,
 the generated documentation can be modified through templates.